 “Juan plays with dolls.
 That’s weird.”

-- Some boys don’t like to play with dolls but some boys do!
+- It’s true that some boys don’t like to play with dolls but some boys do!
 Just like some of you like to draw and some of you don’t.
 Some of you like to play kickball and others don’t.
-No one should have to pick and choose what they do just because they are a boy or a girl.
+No one should have to pick and choose what they do just because of their gender.

-- The dolls are for all students in this classroom.
+- The dolls are for all children in this classroom.

-- We get messages about some things being for boys and some things being for girls.
+- Sometimes this is confusing.
+We get messages about some toys being for boys and some toys being for girls.
 They are just for kids!
-Sometimes people say that some toys are for boys and some are for girls, but anyone can play with whatever toy they want to.

 - Why do you say that?

-- There is no one way for girls or boys to act or look.
+- There is no one way for girls or boys or people of any gender to act or look.